QuaDevTeam/Quack/README.md

 # Quack

- Pack scripts and resources for Qua
+Pack scripts and resources for Qua.

+## License

+Apache 2.0